 So for our game today, we'll be trying to get a car across to the other side of the road, and avoid being caught by angry chickens.

-Learn how to make even more cool games with live expert guidance in our award-winning live online Scratch classes designed by experts from Google, Stanford, and MIT.
-There's no risk in trying with our free Scratch class!
+Empower your student to make even more cool games when you enroll them in our award-winning live online Scratch classes designed by Google and MIT experts.

 1. Draw your backdrop